usharani222/spotmies/README.md

 ## License

-This project is licensed under the Apache 2.0 License.
+This project is licensed under the BSD 3-Clause License.
 See the `LICENSE` file for more information.